Shabaz Masoud: Masoud vs. McGrail

 Masoud was scheduled to defend his IBO title against Peter McGrail in Birmingham, England, on 21 June 2025.
 On 4 June, it was revealed that Masoud had suffered an injury in training which would rule him out of the fight.
 The matchmakers at Matchroom Boxing brought in Romanian boxer Ionut Baluta as a replacement to fight McGrail.
 On 14 October, Matchroom Boxing announced that the fight was rescheduled to headline Monte Carlo Showdown VI on 6 December, at the Salle Des Étoiles in Monaco, for the IBO and EBU European super bantamweight titles.
 Despite the fight being billed as a world title fight, the IBO had not approved the bout.
 They clarified via social media, “The IBO has not agreed to this.
 We will not permit a World Title with a Regional title (European)."
+Masoud weighed 121.9 pounds and McGrail came in at 121.7 pounds, both below the limit.